 What with Hyper-V and System Center 2012 -- not to mention Windows Server 2012 R2 and Windows 8.1 -- Microsoft might like us to believe there's no reason to wander away from under its umbrella when it comes to deploying a virtual desktop infrastructure.

 But Hyper-V and System Center are far from the only game in town.
-There are oodles of options available to those seeking VDI deployment that lack a
+There are oodles of options available to those seeking VDI deployment that lack a Microsoft label or origin.
+Let's take a look at the rest of the market as it stands today.

 VMware and Citrix: The elephants in the room